Recommended Protein Intake for Athletes

 For some of you, it is thrilling to feel like you can have such control over what lands on your plate.
 For others, it is somewhat stressful trying to ensure that you are hitting the mark each day.
 I hear you!
-Hitting a specific protein goal each day can be very tricky when you are constantly on the go, are a picky eater, have limited options in a cafeteria, etc. BUT, fear not.
-In this article, I will review the recommended protein intake for athletes, how that calculation pertains to you and how you can reach your daily protein goal with ease!
+Hitting a specific protein goal each day can be very tricky when you are constantly on the go, are a picky eater, have limited options in a cafeteria, etc.

 Why is protein so important?